Laernos/PatatesSevenler/README.md

 ## ABOUT

-This repository dedicated to the open-sourcing of a Discord server.
+This repository is dedicated to the open sourcing of a Discord server.
 By doing that We hope to inspire others to create their own communities.

-The server was created with a great deal of effort and attention to detail, and served as a hub for the all Discord community.
-Over the years, the server grew in popularity and became a space for people to connect, share ideas, and build friendships.
-Now, We want to share our hard work and expertise with others, in the hopes of creating more vibrant and thriving communities.
+The server was created with great effort and attention to detail and served as a hub for the Discord community.
+Over the years, the server grew in popularity and became a space for thousands of people to connect, share ideas, and build friendships.
+Now, We want to share our hard work and expertise with others, hoping to create more vibrant and thriving communities.

-The repository contains everything needed to replicate the original server, including website codes, bot codes, visual's pdf files and templates for various channels and features.
+The repository contains everything needed to replicate the original server, including website codes, bot codes, visual's pdf files, and templates for various channels and features.

 ## Links